The Spots That Never Went

 Exhibition, Photofusion, London, 21 October to 3 December 2021

 The book was included in ‘Print: A Catalyst for Social Change’, Bury Art Museum, Bury (2019) and in ‘Salon 18’, Photofusion, London (2018).
-Selected by Sarah Bodman from the Centre for Fine Print Research (CFPR), UWE Bristol, as one of ten artists’ books of 2018.
+Sarah Bodman from the Centre for Fine Print Research (CFPR), UWE Bristol, selected it as one of ten artists’ books of 2018.
 She writes, ‘It’s a brutally simple, heartbreaking thing – we need to read more books like this.’ https://www.a-n.co.uk/news/artists-books-2018-10-of-the-best-from-irreverent-fun-to-brutal-heartbreak

 The article ‘The Spots That Never Went, the creative processes and thinking behind the making of an artist’s book’ appears in The Blue Notebook journal, Vol 14, No.2, Spring-Summer 2020 (Bristol: Impact Press at the Centre for Fine Print Research, UWE Bristol).

-Jan Woolf writes about Spots in International Times, 31 July 2021, http://internationaltimes.it/roelof-bakker-interview/
+Jan Woolf conducted a brief interview about the project for International Times, 31 July 2021, http://internationaltimes.it/roelof-bakker-interview/

-The Spots That Never Went – 28pp tabloid newspaper with colour print and 4pp broadsheet supplement collated in a crystal clear archival pocket – available from the Negative Press shop at https://negativepresslondon.bigcartel.com/product/the-spots-that-never-went
+The Spots That Never Went – 28pp tabloid newspaper with colour print and 4pp broadsheet supplement collated in an archival pocket – available from the Negative Press shop:

 Exhibition: mixed media, various dimensions